furystack/boilerplate/README.md

 # Testing

 - You can execute the example Jest tests with `yarn test:unit`
-- You can execute Cypress E2E tests with `yarn test:e2e`
+- You can execute E2E tests with `yarn test:e2e`